Five most important Automation best practices for browser based and service oriented architectures

 4. Consider CI and parallel execution while designing UI tests

-Since UI test execution is time consuming, we run it in parallel using tools like selenium grid or Browserstack (or any other parallel testing tools).
-Also, CI (continuous integration) is an integral part of most of the releases now a days.
+Since UI test execution is time-consuming, we run it in parallel using tools like selenium grid or Browserstack (or any other parallel testing tools).
+Also, CI (continuous integration) is an integral part of most of the releases nowadays.
 What I have observed is, while designing tests, people run it using their local machine and sometimes ignore the fact that they are going to run in parallel and on a CI environment.
-You should always consider these points while designing tests because your tests may break while running in parallel and it won’t run on CI environment if its dependent on anything on you local machine.
+You should always consider these points while designing tests because your tests may break while running in parallel and it won’t run on CI environment if it’s dependent on anything on your local machine.
 One good practice here is to have your tests independent of each other and also independent of anything on your local machine

 5. Put stringent review process

-It is very important to place a stringent review process for your automation development, specially when you have a big team.
-This is vital because I have came across several situations where tests got broken by other team members commit.
-Ideally, each member of team should review code to ensure that their own scripts are not broken but depending on team size this may not be practically possible.
-So, keep some limit like code can be only accepted if at least 3-4 team members have completed their reviews.Reviews should not be offline and it should be done and logged using tools like crucible, github, bitbucket etc so that everyone knows about review comments and can avoid the same in their own code going forward.
+It is very important to place a stringent review process for your automation development, especially when you have a big team.
+This is vital because I have come across several situations where tests got broken by other team members commit.
+Ideally, each member of the team should review code to ensure that their own scripts are not broken but depending on team size this may not be practically possible.
+So, keep some limit like code can be only accepted if at least 3-4 team members have completed their reviews.Reviews should not be offline and it should be done and logged using tools like crucible, GitHub, bitbucket, etc so that everyone knows about review comments and can avoid the same in their own code going forward.

-So that’s about he most important best practices that I came across my automation career.
-Hope you get value from this article and try to implement these practices in your projects.
-I have used few terminologies here like CI, Web services, parallel testing etc. and If you are not aware of these terminologies, please google it to understand my article thoroughly 🙂
+So that’s about the most important best practices that I came across my automation career.
+I hope you get value from this article and try to implement these practices in your projects.
+I have used a few terminologies here like CI, Web services, parallel testing, etc. and If you are not aware of these terminologies, please google it to understand my article thoroughly 🙂

 About Author : Mufaddal Munim